You should already have your teams registered from the Core Skills assignment. Get a new repository for the final project using the link below:

 All code and resources must be kept in the GitHub repo you created as a part of your partner creation process above.
 We will do a checkout from Github of the latest push to the repo before the 11:55 PM deadline.
 Please make sure that the latest version of any supplemental materials are in the root of your repository.
 If you are doing Android, please also put a signed .apk in the root of your repo.

-There are two demo days: Friday, April 27 and Monday, April 30.
+There are two demo days: Wednesday, December 5 and Friday, December 7.
 Students are only required to come to their assigned demo day, but are highly encouraged to come to both to see all the projects!
-ALL project code for both days is due at 10:00 AM on Friday, April 27.
+ALL project code for both days is due at 12:00 PM on Wednesday, December 5.
 ANY change to the code between that time and demo will result in a 0 for the project for both partners.

 When you come to demo, please bring any device you have checked out and all parts needed to turn it in.
 You SHOULD NOT wipe the device, but YOU MUST do the following: